tier4/sync_tooling/docs/getting-started.md

 The web interface is launched on `0.0.0.0:5000`.

 By specifying a `--reference` graph, the master will use that graph for advanced diagnostics.

+!!! warning
+    There can only be one `diag-master` per machine.
+In general, only one is needed per distributed system (i.e. per vehicle).

 ### SYNC.DIAG